CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * First configure Instant Translate's languages.
 The source language should be the language of the system where the log has been taken (e.g. Chinese).
 The target language should be your language (e.g. French).
 * Open the log
-* Press T to enable automatic speech translation in the log
+* Press `control+T` to enable automatic speech translation in the log
 * Use Quick navigation commands in the log, e.g. S, I, etc. Whenever a speech message is encountered, it will be spoken in your language (French in our previous example)

-If you want to disable speech translation, press T again.
+If you want to disable speech translation, press `control+T` again.

 <a id="logReaderOpenSourceFile"></a>
 #### Open the file of the source code in your editor